 Power down your phone and shut off your TV, too.
 Read just enough to stay informed, then go for a walk or spend time with your friends.

 Do you have that one friend or family member who loves to worry, is a hypochondriac or enjoys the art of scaremongering?
-Avoid that guy for a while, and be mindful of how often you're talking about coronavirus with people around you.
+Avoid that person for a while, and be mindful of the topics you bring up when around others.

 For example, if climate anxiety is getting you down, donate to any number of organisations looking to make a change.

-As the World Health Organisation (WHO) has officially deemed coronavirus (COVID-19) a pandemic, many people are starting to think worst-case scenario.
+Lockdown, elections and illness.
+These things have all happened before, so we know how to get through them.
 Avoid catastrophising and maintain a balanced perspective.
-Even if the country goes on lockdown, worse things have happened before and we've been alright.
 The goal is to look after number one and believe that the right thing will happen for the right time.